CappasityTech/MertsySDKAndroid/readme.md

 # Mertsy SDK for Android.
-Sample.
+3D capturing sample.

 The Mertsy SDK allows you to integrate 3D/360 product imaging and capturing functionality into your application.
 It consists of several modules.
 Some modules may not be available to you, check your license restrictions.